Pixil2/pixl2-frontend/README.md

 The initial Wireframe created by the team set the foundations for the App.
 ![PIXL2](./src/assets/wireframe.png)

+### Backend / Third Party API

+This app runs on a PostgreSQL database using Node.js/Express.

+The random prompt generator uses the Random Word Form API: <a href = "https://random-word-form.herokuapp.com/">https://random-word-form.herokuapp.com/</a>

 #### Original Project

 GitHub: <a href = "https://github.com/PIXLAPP/pixel-art-project">https://github.com/PIXLAPP/pixel-art-project</a>